Stocks sink as Tesla leads tech shares lower

 General Motors and Nikola are teaming up on an electric truck

-U.S. equity markets were under pressure Tuesday as the bruising selloff in technology shares continued for a third straight session.
+U.S. equity markets were under pressure Tuesday as the bruising sell-off in technology shares continued for a third straight session.

 Continue Reading Below